Islamic Republic of Iran Ground Forces: Post Iran–Iraq War

 A new cadre of commanders, shaped by their experiences in the war, drastically reduced reliance on foreign supplied equipment and training.
 Following the war the military pursued a dramatic restructuring, much of it under total secrecy.
 While still only a mere shadow of its pre-revolutionary self, the Artesh rapidly re-asserted its abilities and started to grow again.

 The IISS determined that at some point between 1992 and 1995 an additional army headquarters was raised (making a total of four).
 Later, some time between mid-1997 and mid-1999, the listing changed to that of four corps.
 The Jaffee Center's Middle East Military Balance 99-00 also lists the four corps the IISS had attributed.

 Jane's reported in 2006 that the Army was commanded via three army level headquarters with 15 divisions.
 The IISS reported in the Military Balance 2008 that there 12 Corps level regional headquarters, five armoured divisions with some independent brigades, seven infantry divisions with some independent brigades, one special forces brigade, two commando divisions with some independent brigades, plus an airborne brigade.
 There were also six artillery groups, and aviation forces.
 The number of divisions reported has not changed for some years.
 Often reported formations include the 23rd Special Forces Division, established in 1993–94, and the 55th Paratroop Division.
 Jane's Sentinel Security Assessments reports that the 23rd Special Forces Division is amongst the most professional formations in the Iranian Army, with at least 6,000 personnel, all of whom are believed to be regulars.

 The regular armoured divisions, including the 92nd Armored Division, are sub-divided into three brigades.

 Structure

 2012

-Globalsecurity.org says on its page on the Iranian Army:
+Globalsecurity.org said on its page on the Iranian Army: